Bill Torrey

 William Arthur Torrey (June 23, 1934 – May 2, 2018) was a Canadian hockey executive.
-He served as a general manager in the National Hockey League for the Oakland Seals, New York Islanders, and Florida Panthers.
-He developed the Islanders into a dynasty that won four consecutive Stanley Cups.
+He served as a general manager in the National Hockey League (NHL) for the Oakland Seals, New York Islanders, and Florida Panthers.
+He developed the Islanders into a dynasty that won the Stanley Cup four consecutive times.
 He was often called "The Architect", or "Bow Tie Bill" for the bow tie he wore.

 Early life

-Torrey was from Montreal, and was raised near the Montreal Forum.
+Torrey was born on June 23, 1934, in Montreal, and raised near the Montreal Forum.
 His father worked as a stockbroker.
 He tried out for the Montreal Canadiens, and attended St. Lawrence University on a scholarship to play hockey.
 He lost his depth perception after he was hit in the left eye with a hockey stick, breaking his orbital bone.
 Torrey earned a degree in psychology, while also taking business classes.
 He then worked in Barrie, Ontario, at a radio station, and worked for NBC as a tour guide at Rockefeller Center.

 Hockey career

 Oakland Seals

 In the mid-1960s, Torrey began working for the Pittsburgh Hornets of the American Hockey League, setting up promotional events.
-He became general manager of the Oakland Seals, a recently created expansion team in the National Hockey League (NHL), in 1969.
+He became general manager of the Oakland Seals, a recently created expansion team in the NHL, in 1969.
 The next year, Charlie Finley bought the team.
 Finley and Torrey clashed on issues ranging from personnel moves to marketing, and Torrey left the organization in 1971.